adriayc/nodejs_projects_course-js/README.md

 ## Mongoose
 [Mongoose](https://mongoosejs.com/) is a popular Object Data Modelin (ODM) library for MongoDB and Node.js.
 Mongoose provides a straightforward way to model your data, manage schema definitions, and interact with MongoDB.

+## JSON Web Token
+A[JSON Web Token (JWT)](https://jwt.io/) is a compact, URL-safe means of representing claims to be brasferred between two parties.
+It allows you tu verify teh token's authenticity and the identity of the user or service.